111 Old Country Road, Westbury NY 11590 | (516) 334-7990

 Along with St. Vincent De Paul charitable burials that Catholic Cemeteries of Long Island performs at all locations, Holy Rood is home to the Island of Hope.
 Tim Jaccard and his Children of Hope Foundation provide a hero’s funeral to babies that have been abandoned, with burials taking place in this Island of Hope.
 These examples differentiate Catholic Cemeteries of Long Island and exemplify the Catholic Mission by celebrating our Catholic Identity.

 We invite you to join us for regularly scheduled monthly Masses and events at Holy Rood.
-Special events held annually include Stations of the Cross on Good Friday and Sunday Vespers each November.
+Special events held annually include Stations of the Cross on Good Friday and Christmas Ornament Masses each December.